imsc-rosetta/imsc-rosetta-specification/faq.md

 <details><summary>Use of namespace prefixes</summary>

-Namespace prefix processing is a large and unneccessary overhead when using common simple XML parsers.
+Namespace prefix processing is a large and unnecessary overhead when using common simple XML parsers.
 By enforcing namespace prefixes, and a fixed set of namespaces, we simplify the parsing significantly.

 If you have an XML processor which does not retain the define XML Namespace prefixes, please normalise the file afterwards to restore them.